jamalalikhani/Data_Science_Projects/README.md

 * [Magnus Pedersen's tutorial](https://github.com/Hvass-Labs/TensorFlow-Tutorials)
 * [sentdex's tutorial channel](https://www.youtube.com/watch?v=OGxgnH8y2NM&list=PLQVvvaa0QuDfKTOs3Keq_kaG2P55YRn5v)

-please contact me of any questions/comments via: jamal.alikhani@gmail.com
+You are welcome to modify these codes and use them in your own projects.
+Please contact me if you have any questions/comments via: jamal.alikhani@gmail.com.

 ## TensorFlow Architecture for Neural Network (general perspective)